DeathWrench/ScaleableShip/README.md

 # Inspired by the [BiggerShip](https://thunderstore.io/c/lethal-company/p/Caverne/BiggerShip/) mod.
 I've gone and made it worse.
 You can now set the scale values yourself.
-This mod will spam errors.
-You have been warned.

 ## Required to work
 The line in BepinEX.cfg must be set as such: HideManagerGameObject = true